storycraft/java-generator/README.md

 Add @Generator annotation to convert method to generator.
 Target method's return type must be Iterator.

 This annotation processor hack into javac internal api to modifiy AST(abstract syntax tree)

 ## Implemention detail
 Annotation processor converts normal method into method returning complex state machine iterator.

+## Limitations
+1. You cannot use yield inside of synchronized block.
+The monitor lock cannot be held across method.
+Use lock object instead.

 ## Todo
 - [x] for